Antenna

 - Returns:

-theta (list, tuple, numpy array, scaler, or None) –
+theta (list, tuple, NumPy array, scalar, or None) –

-If this is a list or numpy array, it specifies the zenith angles (in degrees) used to calculate the field powers.
+If this is a list or NumPy array, it specifies the zenith angles (in degrees) used to calculate the fields.

 If this is a tuple, the values are assumed to specify the range of values used for zenith angles (in degrees)

-If this is a scaler value, the field power is calculated only for the single specified zenith angle (in degrees)
+If this is a scalar value, the fields are calculated only for the single specified zenith angle (in degrees)

-phi (list, tuple, numpy array, scaler, or None) –
+phi (list, tuple, NumPy array, scalar, or None) –

-If this is a list or numpy array, it specifies the azimuth angles (in degrees) used to calculate the field powers.
+If this is a list or NumPy array, it specifies the azimuth angles (in degrees) used to calculate the fields.

 If this is a tuple, the values are assumed to specify the range of values used for azimuth angles (in degrees)

-If this is a scaler value, the field power is calculated only for the single specified azimuth angle (in degrees)
+If this is a scalar value, the fields are calculated only for the single specified azimuth angle (in degrees)

 - Returns:

-A numpy array of shape (numElements x numTheta x numPhi) containing the field powers in dB at the directions specified by
+A NumPy array containing the field values with vertical polarization at the directions specified by

 - getDirectivity(theta=None, phi=None, weights=None)